dj1ch/minigotchi-ESP32/INSTALL.md

 #define fz 0
 ```

 Setting it to `0` implies that any sort of Bluetooth functions, which most Flipper Development boards lack, will be enabled.
 However, if you set this option to `1`, it disables all of the Bluetooth functions and doesn't require you to download any of the libraries associated with it.
 Set this configuration value to this option if you are compiling this for a Flipper Zero Development Board or any other similar Espressif MCU that doesn't have Bluetooth.
 If you do not have a development board, keep it at `0`.
+However, you could disable the Bluetooth libraries (through this configuration), and whether or not you disable the BLE Spam feature, it will do nothing.
+You may set it to 1 if you'd like to reduce the amount of space the sketch uses; it can get heavy.

 - Scroll down in that file and find the following code: